OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-swaption-risk-usd.rst

 **Implied volatility**

-The implied volatility results depends on the type of model.
+The implied volatility results depend on the type of model.
 For the SABR model, it the the Black implied volatility.
 For the normal model, it is the normal implied volatility.

 **Market Quotes Sensitivities**